Eclipse cycle: Notes

-Histogram of dates of solar eclipses in 21st century.
+Histogram of dates of solar eclipses in the 21st century.
 The dates form 35 clusters.
 Each cluster contains eclipses separated by Metonic cycles of 19 years.
 Each series contains four or five eclipses, and 46 or 65 or 84 years after the first one another series starts about a day and a half later in the (Julian) year.
 This means that the clusters slowly move forward to later dates.
 In a saros series, every 18 years the eclipse moves to the next later cluster.
 After 631 years (35 saros) it comes back to the original cluster, which by then has moved, in the Julian calendar, to a date about 13 or 14 days later, or about 18 days later in the Gregorian calendar.